 Offers a broad spectrum of support to disabled students and adults, ranging from equipment to vocational training.
 Can assist with vehicle adaptations to customers based on eligibility and financial need.
 We also provide independent living services for vision disabled adults over 55.

 Respite care is short-term relief care for disabled babies, children, or adults in a family setting.
 Respite care will provide financial reimbursement for respite care services, follow-up, counseling, guidance, and assistance to the parent in finding an appropriate care worker.
-Families are given the opportunity to choose their own careworker, or they can request names of individuals to interview.
+Families choose their own careworker, the only rule being they cannot choose someone living in the same household.
 The respite care takes place in the home of the family requesting the service or a home or facility the family has selected.

 This is a resource center for families and schools serving families and educators of children with disabilities in Caroline County.
 Services include special education resources, information and referral, assistance with the I.E.P., seminars and workshops, consultation, lending library, newsletter, information about local, state, and national parent organizations, facilitation of parent and children's support groups.
 There is a Mom's Mornings Together support group for moms with children with disabilities.
 The children are invited, it meets the last Monday of the month at 10:00am at Denton Elementary School, Portable #2.
 Periodically offers Sibshops programs.
 These programs target siblings of special needs children and celebrates the contributions they make toward their disabled sibling.